MarkFiechtner/BigClock/readme.txt

 which only reads from MicroSD card at boot and only writes when told to do so.
 The clock plugs into the wall (AC mains) for power so no batteries to worry about.

+Please note that I use this on piCore OS but the python3 code was tested on Buster (Raspian), too.

 This is the hardware I used -